KyLoc20/twitter-shadow/README.md

 };
 ```

-By default `genCustomBox` provides you with a `display: flex`,you have to specify for each if you don't want.
+By default `genCustomBox` provides you with a `display: flex`, you have to specify for each if you don't want.

 Now by using `defineCustomBox` you can customize your `genCustomBox` and using `genCustomBox` to customize your `Box`.